Lutf1sk/led/README.md

 | Shift+TAB | Unindent selection    |
 | F4        | Switch header/source  |

 The cursor is moved with the arrow keys.

+CTRL+Shift+Home/End selects and moves to the end/start of the current line.

 Using CTRL+Horizontal arrows moves word-by-word.